genea-workshop/leaderboard/_pages/details.md

 <h1 style="color: #3979c0">Setup and development timeline</h1>
 To construct the leaderboard, we are inviting authors of gesture-generation models published in recent years to participate in a large-scale evaluation.
 We will conduct comprehensive evaluation of the submitted systems, primarily based on human evaluation, which will then be published on our website, alongside all collected outputs, ratings, and scripts necessary for reproducing the evaluation.

-Afterwards, the leaderboard will become open to new submissions, and will be continuously updated by our team.
-Our current plan is to release the leaderboard alongside our first state-of-the-art report, co-authored with submitting teams, in **March 2025**.
+Afterwards, the leaderboard will become open to the public in **March 2025**, and we will be updating it continuously as we receive new model submissions.

 <h1 style="color: #3979c0">Dataset</h1>
 <h3>BEAT-2 in the SMPL-X Format</h3>
 The leaderboard will initially evaluate models using the English recordings in the test split of the [BEAT-2 dataset](https://pantomatrix.github.io/EMAGE/).
-Submissions will be required to be in the same SMPL-X format as the dataset, but we will discard facial expressions in order to focus on the hand- and body movements.
+Submissions will be required to be in the same SMPL-X format as the dataset, but we will <b>discard facial expressions</b> in order to focus on the hand- and body movements.

 We think this data is the best candidate for an initial benchmark dataset for several reasons:
 1. It’s the largest public mocap dataset of gesturing (with 60 hours of data in total).